 Climate neutral roadmap for the Finnish chemical sector

 Chemical industry is a significant demand driver for energy.
-The Chemical Industry Federation of Finland creates a realistic but ambitious path for future emission reductions in their roadmap.
+The Chemical Industry Federation of Finland creates a realistic but ambitious path for future emission reductions in their roadmap which is a part of the sectors transition pathway.
 The roadmap aims to cover all sources of emissions to map all the potential for emission reduction.
-Thus, the work focuses on direct process emissions, indirect energy emissions and raw materials emissions in the value chain.
-The roadmap includes multiple paths to a future chemical industry with separately examined energy needs, investment needs, primary technologies, and the resulting development of emission reductions.
-It is noted that there is no silver bullet and a combination of many technologies and feedstocks are needed to reduce the domestic carbon footprint and reach the climate neutrality by 2045 – which is the Finnish chemical industry’s own target.
+Thus, the work focuses on direct scope 1 process emissions, indirect scope 2 energy emissions and scope 3 emissions where the raw materials emissions in the value chain have been identified as a main and most significant emission source.
+The roadmap includes multiple paths to a future chemical industry with separately examined energy, raw material, investment, and technology needs resulting development of emission reductions and positive impacts in the value chain.
+It is noted that there is no silver bullet and a combination of many technologies and feedstocks are needed to reduce the domestic carbon footprint and reach the nature positive climate neutral chemical industry goal by 2045 – which is the Finnish chemical industry’s own target.

 Current and target state